 My father went to prison when I was six years old and shortly after I was sexually abused by someone close to me.
 I started abusing marijuana to avoid my feelings of shame and guilt.
 My family moved from McDowell County, WV to Fort Lauderdale, FL when my father was released on parole.
 This is when my drug use really became heavy.
 I used anything I could get my hands on to avoid dealing with myself.
 By the age of sixteen, I was a full-fledged crack cocaine user.

 I went to my first rehab scared, angry, restless, irritable, and discontent.
 It has taken me years to get to the point of being honest, open, and willing to fully recover.
-About a year ago I was in jail on a drug court violation and I completed the GOALS program.
+In 2020, I was in jail for a drug court violation and I completed the GOALS program.
 After that, I was placed in Recovery Point HER Place in Huntington, WV.
 I just recently celebrated one year clean and am now a peer mentor in the program.